Public Records & Services in Saylorsburg

 Frequently Asked Questions

 To register to vote in Saylorsburg, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Monroe County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Saylorsburg, contact the Monroe County Clerk's office for schedules and ballot information.
+For local county and state elections (Saylorsburg is an unincorporated community in Monroe County and does not hold municipal elections), contact the Monroe County Clerk's office for schedules and ballot information.

 Property records for Saylorsburg, Pennsylvania are maintained by the Monroe Board of Assessment Appeals's Office and the Monroe Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Monroe County, including parcels in Saylorsburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Monroe Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Monroe County offices at the county courthouse.
 The Monroe County Treasurer handles property tax payments and tax sale information.